josefs/meta-paper/paper.md

 ~~~

 The function `fft` is a Cooley-Tukey radix-2 decimation in frequency
 algorithm.
-There are many details here which are not important for the
+There are many details and functions which are not
-purpose of the current discussion and so we leave them out.
+important for the purpose of the current discussion and so they have
+been left out.
+The function `halve` splits a Pull array in half, the
+operators `.>>.` and `.<<.` performs bitwise right- and left shift and
+`ilog2` performs integer logarithm base 2.
+The essential point is the
+function `unhalve` which is used to implement the butterfly
+network.
+It takes a Push array of pairs and flattens it such that the
+first half of the resulting Push array contains all the first
+components of the pairs and the second half the second components.
 The
-essential point is the function `unhalve` which is used to implement
-the butterfly network.
-It takes a Push array of pairs and flattens it
-such that the first half of the resulting Push array contains all the
-first components of the pairs and the second half the second
-components.
-The crucial bit is that the computation of the pair can be
+crucial bit is that the computation of the pair can be shared and that
-shared and that the two components of the pair can be written in the
+the two components of the pair can be written in the same loop
-same loop iteration.
-It is not possible to express this kind of
+iteration.
+It is not possible to express this kind of sharing using
-sharing using Pull arrays alone.
+Pull arrays alone.

 In section \ref{sec:benchmarks} we present benchmarks showing that
 using Push arrays translates to a real speed advantage.